ferrous-systems/wasm-training-2022/book/src/tutorial/web/frontend.md

 # HTML Frontend

-TODO: minimal web frontend
+Your image filter application needs some basic UI to allow a user to specify an image on disk and select the image filter to be applied.

-✅ Create a `app/index.html` file with a basic HTML structure.
+✅ Start with a new file `app/index.html` with a basic HTML structure.

 ```html
 {{#include ../../../../crates/web/app/index.html:1:7}}